-• "Output File Prefix"soil.nc - soil output file that contains 13 soil variables extracted from the EPIC soil output files ("scenario name"/output4CMAQ /app/daily/"BELD4 Crop Number".NCS); these variables are listed in Table 5.
-Layer1 and Layer2 are for the soil depth from 0 to 1 cm and from 1 cm to 100 cm, respectively.
-"T" variables are full the full soil profile.
-If the profile extent is less than 100 cm, these values should be commensurate with L1 and L2 results.
-If the profile extends beyond 100 cm, then it will differ from L1 and L2 values.

-- "Output File Prefix"timeYYYYMMDD.nc daily NetCDF files for the simulation year.
-A daily NetCDF file contains 40 variables extracted from the EPIC daily output files ("scenario name"/output4CMAQ /app/daily/"BELD4 Crop Number".NCD"); these variables are listed in Table 6.
-Layer1, Layer2, and Total are for the soil depth from 0 to 1 cm, from 1 cm to 100 cm, and from 0 cm to the full Baumer soil profile depth, which can be more than 1 m. - EPIC SPINUP select this to extract daily variables from the EPIC spin-up simulations.
-Daily variables from the simulations are from the output stored under the "scenario name"/output4CMAQ/spinup/daily directory. - EPIC APP select this to extract daily variables from the EPIC simulations for the application year.
-The daily variables are from the output stored under the "scenario name"/output4CMAQ/app/daily directory.
+- "Output File Prefix"soil.nc soil output file that contains 13 soil variables extracted from the EPIC soil output files ("scenario name"/output4CMAQ /app/daily/"BELD4 Crop Number".NCS); these variables are listed in Table 5.
+L1 and L2 are for the soil depth from 0 to 1 cm and from 1 cm to 10 cm, respectively. - "Output File Prefix"timeYYYYMMDD.nc daily NetCDF files for the simulation year.
+A daily NetCDF file contains 41 variables extracted from the EPIC daily output files (e.g. "scenario name"/output4CMAQ /app/daily/"BELD4 Crop Number".NCD"); these variables are listed in Table 6.
+L1, L2, and T1 are for the soil depth from 0 to 1 cm, from 1 cm to 10 cm, and from 0 cm to the full Baumer soil profile depth, which can be more than 1 m.